Balancing lake and groundwater

 Where can I find information about water levels?

-The Noorderzijlvest Water Authority measures groundwater levels using monitoring wells.
+The Noorderzijlvest Water Authority measures groundwater levels with monitoring wells.
 Anyone can view information about water levels online:

-• WAM Portal:up-to-date data on groundwater, surface water, pumping stations weirs.
+- WAM Portal (Dutch only)0: up-to-date data on groundwater, surface water, pumping stations, and weirs.

 This information is public and accessible to everyone.

-In areas where the water level may temporarily rise slightly, the water authority is taking water authority .
+In areas where the water level may rise slightly temporarily, the water authority is taking measures.
 These have been discussed with residents during home visits.
 Examples of measures include:

 No. The current network of monitoring wells is sufficient to measure groundwater in the area.